 Mountview is delighted to celebrate its 25th anniversary of UEA as our validating partner in 2022/23.
 The longevity of 25 years of partnership with UEA has enabled Mountview to grow its academic reputation alongside its world class vocational expertise.
 UEA and Mountview share values of collaboration and ambition which are deeply embedded in our working practices, partnership working and student outcomes.
 Achievement at the highest level is a mutually shared aim and this excellence is expressed through our student destinations and our shared commitment to innovative practice.
 Our warm thanks and respect goes out to colleagues at UEA and we look forward to our partnership continuing to develop and to create further opportunities for our joint working.

 Three-Year Diploma in Professional Acting | Three-Year Diploma in Professional Musical Theatre

 The national qualification in professional acting and musical theatre.

 These government-recognised professional qualifications from Trinity College London give formal accreditation of the skills, knowledge and understanding that are acquired in training for employment as a professional actor or musical theatre performer.
-They have been devised with advice from members of the theatrical professions and are assessed by professional actors, dancers and directors appointed by Trinity.
+They are recognised by QCA, and have been devised with advice from members of the theatrical professions and are assessed by professional actors, dancers and directors appointed by Trinity.